 How to Share Files and Folders on Windows 10 without HomeGroup

 Now let’s see how to share the local directory with other computers in your workgroup or domain over the network in Windows 10 April Update 1803.

-- You can grant access to a specific account (with password access enabled, when accessing this network folder, the user will be prompted for a password).
+- You can grant access to a specific account (with password access enabled: the user will be prompted for a password when accessing this network folder).
 Or you can enable access for all users, including anonymous (the Everyone group).
-In this case, when accessing files in this network directory, the password will not be requested.
+In this case, the password will not be requested when accessing files in this network directory;

-- When you configure permissions to access shared folder you can grant Read, Read/Write access or Remove access for the specific users or groups.
+- When configuring permissions to access shared folder you can grant Read, Read/Write access or Remove access for the specific users or groups;

-- If you have not previously enabled network discovery, you will be prompted:Network discovery and file sharing
+- If you have not previously enabled network discovery, you will be prompted to:Network discovery and file sharing

 Do you want to turn on network discovery and file sharing for all public networks?